Manual

 ],

-stdout = nothing, # stdout redirection to file
+stdout = nothing, # thread-safe stdout redirection to file

-stderr = nothing, # stderr redirection to file
+stderr = nothing, # thread-safe stderr redirection to file

 append = false # whether append to existing files